Advanced Cybersecurity & Compliance Solutions

 Our goal is to break conventional thinking that Advanced Cybersecurity as being too hard or too technical or too expensive.
 Advanced Cybersecurity boils down to having:

-Those people, processes, and tools are in place to Identify, Protect, Detect, Respond, and Recover, otherwise known as the 5 Pillars of the NIST Cybersecurity Framework
+Those people, processes, and tools are in place to Identify, Protect, Detect, Respond, and Recover, otherwise known as the 5 Pillars of the NIST Cybersecurity Framework.

 NIST, the National Institute of Standards and Technology, was tagged by the Federal powers that be to establish guidelines for organizations not already regulated by other frameworks to manage cyber risk.
 They developed the 5 pillars to encompass the cybersecurity ecosystem.

-NIST is one type of cybersecurity standard.
-Depending on your industry, the type of compliance regulation will vary.
 For example, in the Healthcare industry, the Health Insurance Portability & Accountability Act has created another set of standards for those organizations collecting patient information.
-Other highly regulated industries aside from Healthcare include government, schools, hospitality, and banking.

 What Blocking and tackling Should all organizations with more than 20 employees have in place?